Mahindra Group Aims for Global Top 50, Reports Strong Growth Across Segments

 Light Commercial Vehicles (LCV) Not specified Low double-digit

-The most notable change is in the tractor segment, where M&M has substantially raised its growth guidance from 5-7% to 10-12%.
+The tractor segment shows the most notable change, with M&M substantially raising its growth guidance from 5-7% to 10-12%.
 This significant upward revision suggests strong momentum in the agricultural sector and increased demand for farm equipment.

 For the SUV segment, M&M maintains its mid to high-teens growth outlook, indicating continued confidence in the robust demand for its sport utility vehicles.
 The Light Commercial Vehicles (LCV) segment is expected to deliver low double-digit growth, reflecting positive expectations in the commercial transportation sector.